 1. Experiment with Light

-Since smartphones “lack the glass” of a more traditional camera lens, focus on composition and watching the light, suggests Lesley Silvia, a Course Director for Full Sail’s Digital Arts & Design Bachelor of Science and Graphic Design Associate of Science degree programs.
+Since smartphones “lack the glass” of a more traditional camera lens, focus on composition and watching the light, suggests Lesley Silvia, a Course Director for Full Sail’s Digital Arts & Design Bachelor of Science program.
 Try out all your smartphone’s light-sensitive options: the ISO (speed), white balance, exposure value, etc.

 “I’d say experiment – just watch shooting directly into the sun too much, but don’t be afraid to shoot backlit,” suggests Silvia.
 “Try placing your subject in front of a lighter background like a sunset or fireworks, have the phone meter [set to] the background light, and use your flash on the subject to keep him or her from being underexposed.”